qvt/xtend2m/README.md

 * Module interfaces;
 * Controlled access to model elements; and
-* A sophisticated tracing API
+* A tracing API that enforces access control

 Xtend2m uses Active Annotations to non-invasively enhance the base language.